cfuyuki/ArchMorphSD/README.md

 > **Fuyuki, C. (2025).** *ArchMorphSD (a custom ComfyUI workflow for architectural morphogenesis)* [Computer software].
 GitHub.

-This workflow is part of the methodology of the CAADRIA 2026 paper:
+This workflow is part of the methodology of the CAADRIA 2026 paper.

-> **Fuyuki, C. & Nagao, S. (2025).** *Generative AI for Biomimetic Texture-Informed Morphogenesis:
-> A Comparative Study of PEFT Methods in Architectural Prototyping.*

 ---